Azure Cosmos DB Python SDK for SQL API: Release notes and resources

 - Added support for TOP/ORDERBY queries for partitioned collections.

-- Added the support for multi-region database accounts.
+- Added the support for geo-replicated database accounts.

 - Added the support for Time To Live(TTL) feature for documents.